Ramchandra Purushottam Joshi

-Ramchandra Purushottam Joshi is a 2013 Marathi language film directed by Ajay Phansekar.
-The film starring Dilip Prabhawalkar, Rajan Tamhane, Suhas Joshi and Dipak Shirke.
+Ramchandra Purushottam Joshi is a 2013 Marathi-language fantasy comedy drama film directed by Ajay Phansekar.
+The film stars Dilip Prabhavalkar, Suhas Joshi, Rajan Tamhane, Deepak Shirke, and Sheetal Kshirsagar.
 The film was released on 4 October 2013.

 Reception

 Saumitra Pote from Maharashtra Times wrote "Today, bringing together the worlds of fantasy and real life has given them some exercise.
 But, the movie keeps the audience hooked".
 Amol Parchure from News18 Lokmat opined, "Overall, this Rapujo can be described as decorated in acting but bogged down in setting".
 Jaikrishna from Prahaar stated "However, these special scenes in this film are very well done.
 He should be congratulated.
 If you like to watch a different story then there is no problem to watch this movie".
 A reviewer of Divya Marathi said "The movie is sure to make fans think about the question, if only for a moment, but for some life-long decisions, if your parents and ancestors suddenly reveal themselves for a few hours.
 There are no songs in this movie.
 But the fictional story has given a message of caution to man while living".